By Jeffrey Snider of Alhambra

 We notice and follow these kinds of “anomalies” because they aren’t supposed to happen, not in a situation where the Fed’s RRP offers what in theory is a hard floor.
 For bill yields to violate that floor is not random, especially not in repeated fashion.
 There is “something” else going on out there in the hidden reaches of the eurodollar/wholesale system.

 With so much that is repeated, we no longer have to guess what that might be.
 The enemy has been the “dollar.”
 It hasn’t worked for ten years, but there are times when people let themselves believe that it does or can.
-It really isn’t ever much more than that.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It really isn’t ever much more than that.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.